ChrisDeadman/KSPPartRemover/README.md

 Release notes
 =======================

+### KSPPartRemover v1.2.1
+* Command **list-mods** no longer lists squad expansion parts as UNKNOWN if expansion is installed
+* Compatible with KSP version: 1.12.3

 ### KSPPartRemover v1.2
 * New command **list-mods**: list mods used by the parts in the input file
   * If you don't have a required mod installed it will be listed as **UNKNOWN**
   * **KSP directory needs to be your current directory** for this to work!
 * Make loading files much more tolerant (since part information from mods can now be loaded from KSP directory)
+* Compatible with KSP version: 1.12.3

 ### KSPPartRemover v1.1
 * Switch to .NET Core 3.1